om-makode-official/VIPER_Architecture_Project/README.md

   - The app checks if the email already exists in **UserDefaults** (under the key "registeredUsers").
   - If it doesn’t exist:
     - A new user is created as an "Entity" struct ("email", "password").
-    - The user list is updated and stored back into `UserDefaults`.
+    - The user list is updated and stored back into "UserDefaults".
     - A success message is shown, and the user is navigated back to the **Login screen**.
   - If it already exists, it shows a message **“User Already Exists”** and registration fails.